qossmic/deptrac/README.md

 php deptrac.php analyze --help
 ```

 *Hint*: Symfony Console does not allow to pass options to the default command.
-Therefore in order to use the formatter-options you have to explicitly use the `analyze` command as shown above.
+Therefore in order to use the formatter options you have to explicitly use the `analyze` command as shown above.

-### Console formatter
+### Console Formatter

 The default formatter is the console formatter, which dumps basic information to *STDOUT*,